 One of the casualties of moving house and setting up my new home gym was that my much loved (or should that be loathed) ab-wheel was lost along the way.
 The evil wheel has proved one of the best purchases I’ve made for my gym and I’ve been missing it in my training.

-Hunting around Amazon I stumbled on the ASM Fitness Box – a cool looking kit that contains a wheel, skipping rope and some other gear for a decent price.
+Hunting around Amazon I stumbled on the ASM Fitness Box on Amazon – a cool looking kit that contains a wheel, skipping rope and some other gear for a decent price.
 It has a lot of 5* reviews, so I ordered it and a few days later it arrived.

 What’s in the box?